crazy-max/docker-matomo/README.md

 ## Notes

+### Sticky sessions

+On a HA environment, **enable backend sticky sessions** on your load balancer.
+It's required while installing plugins for example.

 ### Cron

 If you want to enable the cron job, you have to run a "sidecar" container like in the [docker-compose file](examples/compose/docker-compose.yml) or run a simple container like this :